DomWilliams0/name-needed/.planning/backlog.md

 * reflection-like api on components to do actions per-component in ui
 * fix overlapping in-world display strings e.g. collision resolution
 * KindComponent should specify plural for stacked labels
+* in addition to currency activity, display the dse/decision that explains it

 ## Entity behaviour
 * ai incentive to choose the same action as last tick